Wondering how to install Kate Editor on Ubuntu 20.04?

 - First, open the Terminal using the shortcut Ctrl+Alt+T or type ‘Terminal‘ in the search menu.

 - Once in the Terminal, type the commands:

 $ sudo apt update $ sudo apt upgrade

 This command updates all available packages to the latest version, thereby making it easier to install applications requiring the latest version of certain packages on your operating system.

-- Once done, we download the package from the Ubuntu repository using the apt command:
+- Once done, we download the package from the Ubuntu repository using the

 $ sudo apt install kate

 This will have installed the kate editor on your system along with additional packages.
 The Terminal will prompt you to confirm installation by pressing ‘Y‘ and then pressing Enter to confirm the installation.